xXMRK888YTXx/Communication-between-applications-simple/README.md

 This means that for example:
 You have an application [:accepter]  and [:sender] and they have a debug signature.
 Since the permission is specified in the manifest of the [:sender] application and they are signed with one key, the system will give access to the receiver located in [:accepter] .

-If we assume we are from the application [:facehaker] which is also signed debug, we will send a message to the receiver, then the system will not allow this to be done because the required permission is not specified in the manifest.
-Also, the system will not allow access to the receiver if the applications have different signatures (for example, [:accepter] is signed with a debug signature, and [:facehacker] with a release signature), even though we will indicate the permission in the manifest.
+If we assume we are from the application [:fakehaker] which is also signed debug, we will send a message to the receiver, then the system will not allow this to be done because the required permission is not specified in the manifest.
+Also, the system will not allow access to the receiver if the applications have different signatures (for example, [:accepter] is signed with a debug signature, and [:fakehacker] with a release signature), even though we will indicate the permission in the manifest.

 I hope you understand my explanation )